 The Magic of a Bowl of Soup

 This is a story about soup: rich and creamy, chicken and noodles, meat and vegetables, or any recipe you like.
 Soup warms our bodies, and according to mothers everywhere, heals whatever ails us.
 Soup can be homemade or made by opening a can.
 It can be made in a large pot or in a bowl in the microwave oven.
 It is delicious when served with warm crusty bread or crackers.
-I could go on and on how delicious soup is, and how much I like making it, but there is more to a bowl of soup then just the ingredients, pots, how we cook it, and how we eat it.
-Although the above has a lot of merit, there is so much more to know about soup, and how it can change the lives of others.
+I could go on and on how delightful soup is, and how much I like making it, but there is more to a bowl of soup then just the ingredients, pots, how we cook it, and how we eat it.
+Although the above has a lot of merits; there is more to know about soup.
+And how it can change the lives of others.

 The Magic of a Bowl of Soup…….

-The Magic of a Bowl of Soup is simple.
-It is love.
-It is caring and sharing.
-It is reaching out to others.
-It is making a difference.
+The Magic of a Bowl of Soup is pure and simple.
+It is love; it is caring and sharing, and It is reaching out to others.
 So make a pot of soup, and pass the Magic along, for when we help others, we truly help ourselves.